ezra-lieblich/cell_society/doc/DESIGN.md

 ## DESIGN CONSIDERATIONS

 The first design decision we had to make was where to determine the next state of the cell.
 We were debating whether to perform that in the Cell class or our GridLogic class.
-Putting in in our logic class would make it easier to write the methods since it would have easier access to the grid and it’s neighbors.
+Putting in in our logic class would make it easier to write the methods since it would have easier access to the grid and itâ€™s neighbors.
 This would also make the Cell class a lot simpler and have less sub-classes.
 However, we ultimately decided to put the method in cell class.
-This makes the logic class a lot cleaner because we don’t need an if tree figuring out what state it is in and then performing logic based off its state.
+This makes the logic class a lot cleaner because we donâ€™t need an if tree figuring out what state it is in and then performing logic based off its state.
 Instead we just go through each cell and call Cells handle next state method.
 Another design choice we made was to have a Grid class have methods to update the grid instead of putting those methods inside GridLogic.
 We thought that since have a separate GridView class that does depend on Grid, that putting in those methods in GridLogic would be too much dependence.
 Separate Toolbar from GridView was another design choice we made.
 Originally we thought it would make sense to put the whole UI view component in one class.
 However, since the Toolbar is going to be handling the parameters of the Grid and GridView we decided to create a separate class for this.
-Also this is good because now Toolbar interacts with the GridLogic and GridView doesn’t, so this separates the dependencies.
+Also this is good because now Toolbar interacts with the GridLogic and GridView doesnâ€™t, so this separates the dependencies.

+We originally had XML Reader both read the XML file and then create the grid from there in the class.
+This we thought was originally a good idea because that way, we wouldnt need to pass all this information around to controller and then back to some other class.
+However, we realized after the second sprint this was not the best solution.
+The XML Reader was huge and had big if trees to determine which simulation and which grid to make.
+We ultimately decided to make a GridFactory that made the grid and XML reader called it to make the grid.
+The bad part is now XML Reader needs to pass all these parameters to Factory to make the grid but we reconciled this by having a map of properties where the properties file maintains consistency of keys.
+Also, now to reset graph slider properties just call the Factory class rather then XML Reader which doesnt make much sense.
+## ADD New Simulation
+To add a new simulation you probably need to first make an xml file to specify the parameters and follow the documentation in the readme.
+Next you need to add the sim in the XML Reader so it can choose the right GridFactory which is next class you need to make.
+You need to create the initial grid here based off of the specifications passed from XML.
+Next you need to create the Cells associated with the simulation and specify the color and how the cell determines its next state.
+You need to add a Logic class that updates the grid each step and finally you need a slider class for the view to update the parameters.
+All these classes extend a parent class that has clear implementation and tells you what methods you need to have in each class.
 ## TEAM RESPONSIBILITIES

 Classes Everyone Will Work On: